Cyprien-GEHU/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 Partie 2:
-0-strcat.c: the function concatenates two string 1-strncat.c:the function concatenates two string with n
+0-strcat.c: the function concatenates two string 1-strncat.c: the function concatenates two string with n 2-strncpy.c: The function will copies a string